ConfederacyOfGaia/Gaia/feats.md

 * Attacking with thrown a dagger at long range doesn't impose disadvantage on your attack rolls.
 * When you use the Dodge action, you may use a bonus action to make an attack with a dagger.
 * You have advantage on any Sleight of Hand (Dexterity) check to conceal a dagger.
+* You can use daggers to attempt to pick locks and similar, adding your proficiency bonus to related checks.

 ## Druid Cantrip